dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/primer.md

 };
 ```

-In this case, `TearDown()` is not needed since we don't have to clean up after
+In this case, `TearDown()` is not needed since we don'type have to clean up after
 each test, other than what's already done by the destructor.

 Now we'll write tests using `TEST_F()` and this fixture.